frelon/suse-elemental/docs/firstboot-configuration.md

 `/ignition/config.ign` path.
 This can be achieved by adding an extra block device, such as a USB stick, to the machine, or by installing a system including a partition with a filesystem labeled as `IGNITION`.

+### Specific non supported Ignition features

+There are some Ignition non supported features in Elemental based systems.

+* `kernelArguments` configuration is not functional as it requires a specific grub2 configuration which is not aligned with today's bootlodaer configuration provided by `elemental3ctl`.
+Adaptations on the bootloader setup and/or in `ignition-kargs-helper` script of Ignition's package would be required.

 ### Ignition configuration example

 The configuration example below demonstrates the common use cases of Ignition, such as configuring users, dropping